rclone/rclone/MANUAL.md

       --seafile-create-library                                   Should rclone create a library if it doesn't exist --seafile-encoding MultiEncoder                            This sets the encoding for the backend. (default Slash,DoubleQuote,BackSlash,Ctl,InvalidUtf8)
       --seafile-library string                                   Name of the library.
 Leave blank to access all non-encrypted libraries.
       --seafile-library-key string                               Library password (for encrypted libraries only).
-Leave blank if you pass it through the command line.
+Leave blank if you pass it through the command line. (obscured)
-      --seafile-pass string                                      Password
+      --seafile-pass string                                      Password (obscured)
       --seafile-url string                                       URL of seafile host to connect to --seafile-user string                                      User name (usually email address) --sftp-ask-password                                        Allow asking for SFTP password when needed.
       --sftp-disable-hashcheck                                   Disable the execution of SSH commands to determine if remote file hashing is available.
       --sftp-host string                                         SSH host to connect to --sftp-key-file string                                     Path to PEM-encoded private key file, leave blank or set key-use-agent to use ssh-agent.
-      --sftp-key-file-pass string                                The passphrase to decrypt the PEM-encoded private key file.
+      --sftp-key-file-pass string                                The passphrase to decrypt the PEM-encoded private key file. (obscured)
       --sftp-key-pem string                                      Raw PEM-encoded private key, If specified, will override key_file parameter.
       --sftp-key-use-agent                                       When set forces the usage of the ssh-agent.
       --sftp-md5sum-command string                               The command used to read md5 hashes.
 Leave blank for autodetect.
-      --sftp-pass string                                         SSH password, leave blank to use ssh-agent.
-      --sftp-path-override string                                Override path used by SSH connection.
+      --sftp-pass string                                         SSH password, leave blank to use ssh-agent. (obscured) --sftp-path-override string                                Override path used by SSH connection.
       --sftp-port string                                         SSH port, leave blank to use default (22) --sftp-set-modtime                                         Set the modified time on the remote if set. (default true)